RMenegassi/Tormenta-Cards/README.md

 </div>

 ## About
 Tormenta Cards is an app to help players of the Brazilian RPG Tormenta.
-The app lets you save your spells into two differents decks, one for favorite spells and one for learned spells.
-In addition, the player can easily access the image with the description of the desired spell.
+The app lets you save your spells into two differents decks, one for your favorite spells and one for yout learned spells.
+In addition, the player can easily access an images with a description of the desired spell.

-This application was made to improve the player's experience, making it easier and faster to search spells, allowing a better use of the time in sessions.
+The main goals is to improve player's experience by making it easier and quicker to search for spells.

 ## Technologies